Intertwining business and culture: The keys to Arity’s success

 Does this mean we have everything down to a science?
 No. Like the complexities of building exactly the right product, creating an effective culture has been an iterative process.
 I’m grateful for a team that is willing listen to each other and find opportunities to change how we do things.
 While we grow and add new people from different backgrounds, each person will contribute something new to our culture.
 As a leader, I want to always have a pulse on how we’re doing, and I want to remain open to shifting to where we need to be for our team to be happy and engaged.

 As I reflect on our many accomplishments this year and what we still need to get done, I’m extremely proud of each person at Arity, and I’m confident that we’ll continue to realize our mission together in the supportive environment we’ve created.
 It’s rather humbling to be surrounded by such insightful leaders, sharp problem-solvers, and diverse perspectives and personalities.
 I hope everyone at Arity feels their contribution to our mission and to our unique culture.
-After all, empowering each other will be the key to our success in 2018 and beyond.
+After all, empowering each other will be the key to our success in this year and beyond.

 Headshot of Gary Hallgren